Jumbula program types

 ➡️ Do families see what type of program I used?

-No .
-Families just see the program details.
+No. Families see the program details.
 The type only affects how registration and billing work.

 ➡️ Season overview